 What is nose work?

 Essentially, it’s exactly what it says on the tin: It’s work your dog does with his nose.
-Since your dog’s nose is so sensitive, being able to work his nose is important.
+Since your dog’s nose is so sensitive, him being able to work his nose is important.

 Nose work also keeps your dog busy, which means he’ll be focusing on his nose work instead of whatever is making him anxious.
 Doing nose work will also help your dog be more confident.
 By becoming more confident, your dog will be less stressed out by unfamiliar stimuli.

 Make sure to check out Dogpackr’s scent guide to learn more about your pup’s sniffing capabilities, and add nose work to your routine!

 7. Provide Lots of Physical Exercise

-You’ve heard the mantra “A tired dog is a good dog.”
+You’ve heard the mantra: “A tired dog is a happy dog.”
 A tired dog is also a dog that doesn’t have the time or energy to be stressed out all the time.

 Exercising your dog reduces adrenaline.
 Adrenaline is what triggers a fight or flight response.
 If your dog’s levels of adrenaline are reduced, that means that his responses to stressors and stimuli will be less intense.